 There’s nothing too outlandish here with trophy/achievement requirements – it’s all fairly straightforward.

 Just be ready for the final boss on Inferno.
 Hope you learned how to dodge well.

 Resident Evil 3 was always going to fall into a bit of a weird place.
-Hype and

-    excitement for RE2 was high due to it being unexpected and a full-on remake that

-    was going to be entirely new.
+Hype and excitement levels for RE2 were high due to it being unexpected and a full-on remake that was going to be entirely new.